parvezdudekula/playwrightcucumber/DEMO_READOUT.md

 - Minimal maintenance, maximum reusability
 - AI-powered resilience to UI changes
 - Clear, actionable reporting for teams and stakeholders
+- CI/CD ready with robust reporting and error handling

 ---